Srishti-j18/TaskGenie/README.md

 - **List Management**:  Create, edit, and delete lists, tailoring your workspace to your needs.

-- **Task Management**: ffortlessly track, create, edit, and delete tasks within custom lists.
+- **Task Management**: Easily track, create, edit, and delete tasks within custom lists.

 - **Task Completion**: Celebrate achievements by marking tasks as complete.